coens97/duckhunt/README.md

 TODO:
 - The ducks don't cross each other, will prevent one shot for more ducks
-- Add sounds in background
+- Add sounds
+- Add highscore (using localstorage)